CoreWCF/CoreWCF/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-Core WCF is Copyright &copy; 2019 .NET Foundation and other contributors under the [MIT license](LICENSE).
+CoreWCF is Copyright &copy; 2019 .NET Foundation and other contributors under the [MIT license](LICENSE).

 ### .NET Foundation